-Various forces hinder healthcare innovations, let us take a look at how these factors affect the healthcare industry –
+Various forces hinder healthcare innovation, let us take a look at how these factors affect the healthcare industry –

 Various stakeholders in the healthcare industry have agendas that are different from one another.
 The competitive and contradicting interests of these parties may affect the successful implementation of healthcare innovations.
 For instance, doctors and medical specialists blame technology-driven product innovators for the high cost of healthcare systems.
 Such resistance from medical professionals makes it difficult to implement innovations in healthcare.

 There are typically two kinds of financial challenges that are prevalent in the healthcare industry: establishing a source to fund the development of healthcare innovations and the amount to be charged for products or services based on this innovation.
 Sourcing funds for healthcare innovations often become a very hard task for many innovators; thus, forcing them to drop the plans for implementing innovations.